 Student clubs and societies

-The Graduate Student Association facilitates a wide range of graduate student groups.
+The Graduate Student Association (GSA) facilitates a wide range of graduate student groups.
 These groups are organised and run by your peers – why not join them?
 If you don't see a group relating to your interests or discipline, you can always start one yourself!
 Contact the GSA for more information.

 The University of Melbourne Student Union (UMSU) also has an extensive list of clubs and societies that you can join.
 These university-wide clubs are a great way to broaden your horizons, meet new people, and make the most out of your university experience.

 Get involved in sports